Myst in Retrospect

 The Book of Ti'ana

 The problem with the D’ni Arc in general is that it tends to focus more on world-building than on character or plot, and as a result these installments tend to be less successful than those of the Atrus Arc.
-This is not to say that they are without merit, however: any longtime fan will find a lot to enjoy in both The Book of Ti’ana and the games which build upon it.
-The Atrus Arc’s stories took place within within a specific universe, and the D’ni Arc, if nothing else, strengthens that universe.
+This is not to say that they are without merit.
+Any longtime fan will find a lot to enjoy in both The Book of Ti’ana and the games which build upon it.
+The Atrus Arc’s stories took place within a specific universe, and the D’ni Arc, if nothing else, strengthens that universe.

-The book opens to a scene of D’ni stonecutters hard at work creating a tunnel to the surface.
+The book opens to a scene of D’ni stonecutters hard at work creating a tunnel from their subterranean city to the surface.
 This is a mission motivated by pure curiosity: the D’ni arrived in the Cavern via the Art, so what lies beyond it is a complete unknown.
 Most of the storyline at this point revolves around the fact that the completion of the tunnel is dependent on the whims of D’ni politics.
-This is largely a false sort of tension, as the reader already knows from The Book of Atrus that the tunnel was eventually completed, and as such the sixty-plus pages the book devotes to the subject are often quite tedious.
+While there is clearly scientific merit to finding out what lies above, many of the politicians are understandably fearful of the potential consequences of creating the tunnel, in particular the possibility of opening up the Cavern to hostile surface-dwellers.
+The book attempts to use these political machinations to drive the plot in the first few chapters, but it doesn’t make for compelling tension.
+The relevant events all occur far away from the main characters, and the reader already knows from The Book of Atrus that the tunnel was eventually completed.
+As such, the sixty-plus pages the book devotes to the subject are often quite tedious.

-Among the workers is Aitrus, grandfather of the Atrus-without-an-“i” whom we know already.
-Aitrus is a young guildsman, brimming with enthusiasm and and the thrill of discovery.
-Joining him on occasion is Veovis, a lord from the Guild of Writers who seeks to befriend Aitrus for reasons which are never fully explained.
-Eventually Aitrus rescues Veovis after a tunnel collapse and their friendship is, for a time, cemented.
+Among the workers is Aitrus, grandfather of the Atrus-without-an-“i” who we know already.
+Aitrus is a young guildsman, brimming with enthusiasm and the thrill of discovery.
+Joining him on occasion is Veovis, a lord from the Guild of Writers who seeks to befriend Aitrus for reasons which are never fully explained.2 Eventually Aitrus rescues Veovis after a tunnel collapse and their friendship is, for a time, cemented.

-At the end of the first act, the expedition somehow manages to drill through all the red tape and complete their enterprise, but (much to Aitrus’s disappointment) the government elects to seal off the tunnel without ever using it.
-The D’ni are a xenophobic lot, and the hypothetical existence of outsiders is enough to give them cold feet at the last second.
-So despite the presumably colossal expense of building the thing, the tunnel is sealed, abandoned, and left as a monument to runaway government spending.
+At the end of the first act, the expedition somehow manages to drill through all the red tape and complete their enterprise, but the government elects to seal off the tunnel without ever using it, the naysaying politicians definitively gaining the upper hand at the last second.
+So despite the presumably colossal expense of building the thing, the tunnel is sealed and abandoned, and Aitrus and company return to the Cavern disappointed.

-The story follows a predictable course from then on: Aitrus and Anna become friends, Atrus reveals D’ni secrets to Anna (such as the existence of the Art), they fall in love and decide to marry.
+The story follows a predictable course from then on: Aitrus and Anna become friends, Aitrus reveals D’ni secrets to Anna (such as the existence of the Art), they fall in love and decide to marry.
+(Anna also adopts the D’ni name Ti’ana as she integrates into their society, becoming the title character.)
 The relationship between Aitrus and Anna drives most of the conflict in the book, as many of the D’ni (most notably Veovis) are staunchly opposed to allowing Anna to participate in society, let alone marry into it.
 The friendship between Aitrus and Veovis is ultimately destroyed by these tensions, and he cuts off all contact with his former friend.

 If it seems like I’m glossing over these events, it’s because they’re honestly not that interesting.
-As in the opening, the characters are too undefined to be very relatable, and much of the action follows a structure that’s downright formulaic: Aitrus and Anna do something, Veovis gets mad about it, repeat.
-Also, strangely, Veovis seems to be the only person who cares much about what Aitrus and Anna do, despite the fact that their conduct is scandalous enough that it necessitates literal court hearings.
-This whole section is just the Aitrus Show, (with special guest stars Anna and Veovis), and none of them are particularly developed characters.
+As in the opening, the characters are too vaguely defined to be very relatable, and much of the action follows a structure that’s downright formulaic: Aitrus and Anna do something, Veovis gets mad about it, repeat.
+Also, strangely, Veovis seems to be the only person who is emotionally overwrought about Aitrus and Anna’s actions.
+While their conduct does necessitate various court hearings and investigations, these generally lead to shrugs of acceptance on the part of everyone except Veovis, and it’s never clear why he is so much more invested than everyone else.

 The relationship between Aitrus and Anna is not overly sentimental, but neither is it that original.
 By their proximity the reader can predict that they’re going to fall for each other, and the book never once tries to make us think otherwise.
 There’s no dramatic development in their relationship, no conflict between their personalities.
 Their only problem is the disapproval of Veovis, and so the relationship isn’t so much a story of a mutual character-building so much as it is of hero vs. villain.

-The final member of the triumverate of evil is Ae’garis, a former guildsman and convicted criminal who writes fiery political screeds.
-Ae’garis is bitter about his conviction (he maintains innocence) and wants to see D’ni destroyed out of revenge.
+The final member of the triumvirate of evil is A’Gaeris, a former guildsman and convicted criminal who writes fiery political screeds.
+A’Gaeris is bitter about his conviction (he maintains innocence) and wants to see D’ni destroyed out of revenge.
 In this sense he’s developed slightly more than Suahrnir, but he still comes across as little better than a hollow vessel full of concentrated evil, driven by a desire for revenge that exceeds all reason.
-The only detail we get about his backstory is the fact that he carries a picture of a young woman in his journal, presumably a lost lover/mother/sister/daughter/etc. This detail humanizes him slightly, but does nothing to explain the depth of his hatred.
-Ae’garis, like Suahrnir, is a potentially interesting character, but his depiction is so vague that he never even makes sense, let alone becomes relatable.
+The only detail we get about his backstory is the fact that he carries a picture of a young woman in his journal, implicitly a lost lover/mother/sister/daughter/etc. This detail humanizes him slightly, but does nothing to explain the depth of his hatred.
+A’Gaeris, like Suahrnir, is a potentially interesting character, but his depiction is so vague that he never even makes sense, let alone becomes relatable.

 Our three villains thus join together and plot to destroy society for reasons which are mostly unknown.
 Given how little we know about them, the story isn’t really about the men who cause the end of the world so much as it is about how they cause it, which is a crucial distinction.
 The reader watches the villains do things, but doesn’t understand their motivations or goals at all.
-It’s not unlike reading a journalist’s account of an unfolding event, an random series of happenings without a context that explains them.
-The villains simply commit a series of crimes, culminating in a mass genocide in which they wipe out the D’ni population by distributing a bioweapon through the ventilation system.
-It’s a plot worthy of a James Bond megalomaniac or Batman archnemesis, save for the fact that they pull it off successfully.
+It’s not unlike reading a report on an unfolding event, a random series of happenings without a context that explains them.
+The villains simply commit a series of crimes, culminating in genocide as they wipe out the D’ni population by distributing a bioweapon through the ventilation system.

 No discussion of the Fall, however, can be complete without acknowledging Anna’s involvement.
 While the actual architects of the Fall are our three supervillains, Anna is often held responsible for it, especially by D’ni survivors.
-(See, for example, Esher’s comment in End of Ages: “she killed us all.”)
-The reasoning behind this claim is twofold: first, that by merely existing, Anna caused Veovis to become a villain; and second, that she intervened to save Veovis’s life after he was condemned to death for his crimes, thus enabling him to commit genocide later.
-Anna being the title character, it is important that she play a pivotal role in the events, but the way that her role is depicted is troubling.
-As Anna’s presence ultimately does destroy D’ni society, the dire predictions of the xenophobes are actually validated.
-That the principal character should prove the “haters” right is a pretty depressing subtext.
+(See, for example, Esher’s comment in the final game, End of Ages: “she killed us all.”)
+The reasoning behind this claim is twofold: first, that by merely existing, Anna caused Veovis to become a villain.
+Second, that she intervened to save Veovis’s life after he was condemned to death for his crimes, thus enabling him to commit genocide later.
+While Anna acted in good faith, the fact remains that she was in fact the catalyst of the Fall.
+Her presence ultimately did destroy D’ni society, the dire predictions of the xenophobes are actually validated, which is a pretty depressing subtext.

 The Book of Atrus and The Book of Ti’ana together provide most of the backstory of the series, but the two books are not equally readable.
 While I would argue that The Book of Atrus succeeds in being a good novel taken by itself (that is, outside of the context of the series), The Book of Ti’ana does not.
 It suffers from clunky pacing, extraneous subplots, and vague, undefined characters.
 The Book of Atrus‘s success is in no small part due to the clear motivations of its primary characters: Atrus wants to learn, and wants to return to Anna; Gehn wants to resurrect D’ni and become lord of the universe; Catherine wants to leave Riven and distance herself from Gehn; Anna wants to ensure that Atrus is safe.
 Note especially the ways in which the characters’ desires intersect and interfere with each other, which enables complex interpersonal dynamics.
 These motivations affect their actions over the course of the story, allowing character to drive the plot.
 As the characters in The Book of Ti’ana don’t generally have strong motivations, the plot cannot function in this manner.
 This is highly unfortunate, because that’s what makes a novel engaging to read.